Skip to content

 powershell.exe location windows10

-8. Open PowerShell as an Administrator from CMD
+8. Open PowerShell as an Admin from CMD

-You can launch an instance of PowerShell from the Command Prompt, or just open PowerShell as an administrator from the CMD window itself.
-To run PowerShell while using the Command Prompt, just type start powershell.exe in the CMD window and press the Enter key.
+You can launch an instance of PowerShell from the Command Prompt, or open PowerShell as an administrator from the CMD window itself.
+To run PowerShell from the Command Prompt, type start powershell.exe in the CMD window and press Enter.

-1. Open the Command Prompt, type ‘powershell‘, and hit the Enter key.type powershell in command prompt
+1. Open the Command Prompt, type ‘powershell‘, and hit Enter.type powershell in command prompt

 2. The Command Prompt will turn into a PowerShell window.turn command prompt into powershell